gitdavehorsley/awsbedrock/README.md

 # AWS Bedrock Security Controls

-This repository contains CloudFormation templates that implement comprehensive security controls for AWS Bedrock.
-The implementation is split into two templates for better modularity and separation of concerns.
+This repository contains a comprehensive CloudFormation template that implements security controls for AWS Bedrock, including network infrastructure, IAM roles, monitoring, and native guardrails.

 ## Architecture Overview

-The security controls are implemented in two layers:
+The security controls are implemented in a single template with multiple components:

-1. **Network Infrastructure** (`bedrock-network.yaml`)
+1. **Network Infrastructure**
    - VPC Endpoint for private Bedrock access
    - Security Group with restricted network traffic
    - DNS configuration for VPC endpoint

-2. **Security Controls** (`bedrock-controls.yaml`)
+2. **Security Controls**
    - IAM roles and policies with least privilege access
    - CloudWatch logging for monitoring
    - SNS notifications for alerts